 The amount of work your child is putting forth at the Academy is like nothing he or she has ever done before.
 They are not involved with the most negative of the statistical teen-aged crowd - doing drugs, ditching school or breaking the law.
 They are also removed from the common negative influences that almost all parents face (television, social media, gaming influence, parties, etc.).
 They are in bed at 9:00 pm and up at 6:00 am.
 They are doing their part and then some.

-We realize that not all of the parents will have the ability and desire to actually follow through on the personal work required to accomplish this challenge.
+We realize not all the parents will have the ability and desire to actually follow through on the personal work required to accomplish this challenge.
 Like the cadets, we will not hold your hand, and this is completely voluntary.
-But like the cadets, we offer you our insight and expertise to assist.
+However, like the cadets, we offer you our insight and expertise as assistance.
 We challenge you to step up and do your part.
 We realize doing MORE work may not have been on your mind when you were filling out the enormous pile of paperwork.
 That’s okay.
-We will prompt and guide you and provide resources but we will not force it on you.
+We will prompt and guide you and provide resources, but we will not force it on you.

 Like anything in life, the more effort you put into something the more you will get out of it.